These Musician Marketing Plan posts are the most popular series at Cyber PR Music.

 2. Band/Artist Website & Brand

-It’s very important to have a complete and professional-looking online presence built into your marketing plan.
+It’s very important to build a complete and professional-looking online presence into your marketing plan.
 This starts with your website.
-You need a modern, functional site that you can update on your own.

 Pay-to-play is the reality on Facebook for a Page to get any real exposure.
 We suggest you build an ad budget into your marketing plans from time to time but have goals in place before you do, and you should have a complete Page that is active with frequent posts.
-Make sure your Page has an attractive cover banner (as discussed above) and install apps that work as promotional tools for you and your music.
+Make sure your Page has an attractive cover banner (as discussed above), and install apps that work as promotional tools for you and your music.
 We suggest a store from Bandcamp, a Tunecore or CD Baby Tab, and a mailing list signup form from MailChimp.

 YouTube